evanmayer/hotspot/HOWTO.md

 It should install things like `numpy` and `matplotlib`, as well as libraries for the hardware, such as the `pyserial` library for driving the steppers.
 There are also packages for documentation.

+> **NOTE:** packages needed for post-processing of photos to measure mapper performance or for producing predicted beam maps using the code in the `verification/` folder are not covered by this `.yml`.
+Aside from OpenCV they are just standard scientific Python packages, so the requirements should be easy to meet if this code is needed.

 ### Keeping things up to date

-If you need to install something new later on, remember to update `environment.yml` by doing
+If you need to install something new later on with `conda install` or `pip`, remember to update `environment.yml` by doing

 ```bash
 conda env export --from-history | tee environment.yml